Either salvation is done to you, or done with you. The middle ground was never middle.

 The Surgeon and the Corpse

 That is monergism.
 God transplants the heart of stone with a heart of flesh (Ezek 36:26), and the sinner's first spiritual act — faith — is the fruit of the new life God gave.
-The synergist says the dead patient must agree to the surgery before the surgeon can operate.
-But dead patients cannot agree to anything.
+The synergist says the dead must contribute their own will.
+But dead patients cannot will anything.

 Lazarus at the Tomb